allwefantasy/BYZER-RETRIEVAL/README.md

 ## Cluster Recovery

 When the Retrieval Cluster  is crash or the Ray Cluster is down, we need to recover our cluster.
-You can mannually export cluster metadata, and then save it to the storage.
+You can manually export cluster metadata, and then save it to the storage.
 Try to use the following code to export the metadata:

 ```python